junrong98/tp/docs/DeveloperGuide.md

 * NUS professors
 * has a need to manage a significant number of contacts
-* has a need to keep track the taskList with the respective contacts
+* has a need to keep track the tasks with the respective contacts
 * prefer desktop apps over other types
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps